English-Taught Study Programs in Europe

 Check the admission model

-Some routes are exam-heavy, while others mix document screening, interviews, language proof and subject tests.
+Some programs are exam-heavy, while others mix document screening, interviews, language proof and subject tests.

 Compare real total cost